George Zimmerman sues Warren, Buttigieg for $265 million

-George Zimmerman, the former Florida neighborhood watchman who was acquitted of killing 17-year-old Trayvon Martin after a racially-charged trial has filed a $265 million defamation lawsuit against two of the Democrats running for president -- Elizabeth Warren and Pete Buttigieg.
+George Zimmerman, the former Florida neighborhood watch volunteer who was acquitted of killing 17-year-old Trayvon Martin after a racially charged trial, has filed a $265 million defamation lawsuit against two of the Democrats running for president — Sen. Elizabeth Warren and Pete Buttigieg.

 The lawsuit claims the candidates "defamed Zimmerman for political gain in misguided and malicious attempts to bolster their standings amongst African-American voters, all at Zimmerman's expense."

-They allegedly did so in “separate postings on their Twitter accounts” on February 5, 2020 that suggest Zimmerman killed Martin as a result of “racism” or “fear” because of Martin’s skin color.
+They did so in "separate postings on their Twitter accounts" on Feb.
+5 that suggested that Zimmerman killed Martin as a result of "racism" or "fear" because of the teen's skin color, the suit alleges.

 "The defamatory tweets are not an account of two sides of an issue that raises questions in a reader's mind," the suit states.
 "They are evidence of not only a reckless disregard of the truth but also of common law malice."